toozuuu/ngxsmk-datatable/README.md

 ## 🙏 Credits

-- Inspired by [ngx-datatable](https://github.com/swimlane/ngx-datatable) by Swimlane
-- All issue reporters and contributors who identified improvements
+Built with ❤️ by the Angular community

+Special thanks to:
-- The Angular community for their support and feedback
+- The Angular team for the amazing framework
+- All contributors and testers
+- Everyone who provided feedback and suggestions

 ---